armijnhemel/binaryanalysis-ng/doc/database.md

 This will initialize the database.

+## Creating the BANG database

+After installing the PostgreSQL server you need to create a user called 'bang'.
+To do this first start the PostgreSQL server, change to the user that the database server runs under (for example 'postgres'), start the 'psql' interface and issue the following commands:

+    create database bang;
+    create user bang with password 'bang';
+    grant all privileges on database bang to bang;

+Of course, if you don't want to use 'bang' as the password you can change it to something else.

 ## Authentication

 BANG uses password authentication.
 This is not the default used by PostgreSQL.

+PostgreSQL's "password" authentication is vulnerable to sniffing attacks, as it is sent in plain text.
+This will be changed soon.
+Because of this older versions of PostgreSQL (version 9 and earlier) are not supported.

 Authentication is configured in the file pg_hba.conf.
 Usually you can find this file in the top level PostgreSQL directory (for example /var/lib/pgsql/data/